 top of page

-1. Overwhelming Emotions
+1. Overwhelming Emotions & Grief Struggles

 Losing a child can trigger a range of intense and overwhelming emotions.
-My emotions became a rollercoaster.
+My emotions and grief struggles became a rollercoaster.
 In the beginning, I was drowning in sadness and was easily angered.
 I also felt immense guilt for not being able to prevent my daughter's death and jealousy towards other luckier families.

 To cope, I've learned to give myself permission to feel my emotions, even the difficult ones.
 I've also found it helpful to talk to other parents who have experienced a similar loss, since they can understand the depth of my emotions in a way that others cannot.